Posted in | News | Technology

 Background

-Bridge, an indispensable infrastructure for social development today, suffers different degrees of damage with the passage of time and the impact of natural disasters.
+Bridges, an indispensable infrastructure for social development today, suffer different degrees of damage with the passage of time and the impact of natural disasters.
 Detecting apparent bridge damage allows timely repair of the diseased bridge, ensuring its structural safety and service life.

 While traditional bridge disease detection methods can detect cracks and exposed tendons easily with manual approaches, the detection of corrosion, spalling, and weathering is subject to human judgment in these methods.
 The large amount of data, manual workload, slow detection, and high leakage rate are other limitations of manual bridge disease detection.